SRSWTI/fckprint/README.md

 elapsed time: 00:00:00.000285
 ```

-## caching and optimization
+### caching and optimization

-intelligent caching with ttl and size limits:
+**What it does:** Implements intelligent caching with TTL and size limits to improve performance.

+**How it helps:**
+- Reduces redundant expensive computations
+- Provides cache hit/miss statistics for optimization
+- Automatically manages cache size and expiration
+- Helps identify which functions benefit most from caching

 ```python
 @fckprint.cache_monitor(cache_size=50, ttl=600)